DE KELDERS / OVERBERG WORKSHOP

 Post-processing assistance and presentations

-Travel to locations - you will need to drive in your own vehicle
+Travel to locations - you will need to drive in your own vehicle (includes driving on dirt roads)

 Expenses of a personal nature